IV Sedation Dentistry

 You will feel just fine.
 For your safety, we do require that you have a family member or friend drive you home.
 Some patients may experience mild nausea, but this usually passes quickly.

 We'll review your insurance coverage and, if necessary, make financial arrangements to ensure you get the dental care you need.

 Before starting any treatment, we review your medical history, and we monitor you very closely while you're under sedation.

 Tell Me About Sedation Dentistry

-You might experience anxiety, at the dentist for a variety of reasons.
+You might experience anxiety at the dentist for a variety of reasons.
 Perhaps you have had a bad experience in the past or fear some of the common dental procedures.
-IV sedation is the solution, as the process is simple and you will have little no recollection of your procedure.
+IV sedation is the solution, as the process is simple and you will have little to no recollection of your procedure.
 Dr. Raskin will first gain intravenous access and administer the correct amount of medication.
-You will be brought to, what is known as, a “twilight state” which is neither completely unconscious or conscious and alert.
+You will be brought to what is known as a “twilight state” which is neither completely unconscious or conscious and alert.